GSA/plainlanguage.gov/_pages/guidelines/test/paraphrase-testing.md

 One-on-one paraphrase testing sessions work best for short documents, web pages, and survey questions.

-Paraphrase testing will tell you what a reader thinks a piece of writing means and will help you know if they’re interpreting the message as you intended.
+Paraphrase testing will tell you what a reader thinks a piece of writing means and will help you know if they're interpreting the message as you intended.

 ## Conduct between 6 to 9 interviews